photo: Hilary Harris - band left to right: Carla Torgerson, Michael Wells, Glenn Slater, Terri Moeller Pearson, Paul Austin and Chris Eckman

 "[Devil's Road & Nighttown] are the culmination of an artistic vision walked resolutely."

-Roots Highway, IT
+Roots Highway, Italy

 "The Walkabouts were really projecting a music of the future: a crafty blend of pop, rock, and soul that is now at the heart of a new popular movement in music."